CartoDB/mobile-sdk/doc/offline_maps.md

 -  When initializing the Package Manager API, use `nutiteq.osm` as the source ID
 -  For map data, see the [OpenStreetMap](http://www.openstreetmap.org) contributors, ODbL license
-- The Package Name IDs are located through [Nutiteq OpenStreetMap Packages](https://developer.nutiteq.com/guides/packages)
+- The Package Name IDs are in [List of Offline Packages wiki page](https://github.com/CartoDB/mobile-sdk/wiki/List-of-Offline-map-packages)

 ### Offline Routing Packages